F1nnM/StudiCar/README.md

 ```
 or in VS CODE, in the bottom left corner: NPM SCRIPTS > `PWA/package.json` > `dev - PWA` > hover > little triangle to run

+This will open the page in the browser.
+The address is http://localhost:3000

 #### API
 ```bash
 cd API
 npm run start
 ```
 or in VS CODE, in the bottom left corner: NPM SCRIPTS > `API/package.json` > `start - API` > hover > little triangle to run

+The API can be reached at simply http://localhost

 ### To deploy to [dev-server](https://dev.studicar.mfinn.de)
 - push to repository